Back-to-School Vaccinations Made Simple

 Older children should receive HepB, Polio, MMR, and Varicella vaccines if they did not receive the recommended doses when they were younger.
 The CDC also recommends a second “catch-up” varicella shot for children, adolescents, and adults who have previously received one dose.
 Some children may need additional vaccines either based on their personal risk profile such as pneumococcal polysaccharide (PPV), Hepatitis A, and influenza.

-The best way to stay on top of this all-important info is to routinely ask your pediatrician or nurse to review your child’s file and make sure they are up to date on their shots.
+The best way to ensure your child has received all the necessary vaccinations is to consult with your pediatrician or nurse and review your child’s file.
 “Vaccination is the safest way to protect children from vaccine-preventable diseases,” Rodewald says.
 “Get them in as timely a manner as possible and adhere to school immunization laws.”